Types of Hearing Aids

 algorithms based on new, advanced understanding of human hearing that delivers a

-is a tiny microprocessor (computer) that receives the sound form the microphone
+is a tiny microprocessor (computer) that receives the sound from the microphone

-and shapes it with a computer than delivers the sound to the receiver into the
+and shapes it with a computer, then delivers the sound from the receiver into the

 ear.
 The sound is much more natural in quality.
 These hearing aids

-can be made in any style and are some of the smallest we have seen and without a
+can be made in any style and without a

 doubt the most adjustable on the market today.